 “Give, and it will be given to you.
 Good measure, pressed down, shaken together, running over, will be put into your lap.
 For with the measure you use it will be measured back to you.”
 Luke 6:38

-May you give out of what you have to others in need.
+May you give what you have to others in need.
 That God may pour in your lap to overflowing.
 Blessings you can not contain that your giving to the poor may increase.
 Increasing the treasures you are building up in heaven.
 For those who are worthy and of His choosing, He will not only increase in His Spirit and the goodness of their hearts.
 But He will bless with more on this earth that they may give more freely to others.

 Not everyone is given great wealth like Job, but He gives to everyone what He knows they can handle.
 So use whatever He gives you to help one another.
 If you have only very little, use that little bit to build up treasures in Heaven.
 If you have much, use it to help the poor of this world.
 It is not what you have in this world that determines your reward, but is how you use what you have for good.
 It is how you honor God with your wealth to build the kingdom of God.